 Туре Select the type of the Portal page.
-Edit Current Page: Edit the related parameters to customize the portal page based on the provided page.
+Edit Current Page: Edit the related parameters to customize the Portal page based on the provided page.
 Import Customized Page: Click Import to import your unique Portal page for branding it as per your business.
 Default Language Select the default language displayed on the Portal page.
 The controller automatically adjusts the language displayed on the Portal page according to the system language of the clients.
 If the language is not supported, the controller will use the default language specified here.
 Background Select the background type.
 Solid Color: Configure your desired background color by entering the hexadecimal HTML color code manually or through the color picker.
-Picture: Click choose and select a picture from your PC as the background.
+Picture: Click Choose and select a picture from your PC as the background.
 Logo Click to show the logo on the portal page.
 Logo Picture Click Choose and select a picture from your PC as the logo.
-Logo Position Select the logo position in the Portal page.
-Input Box Color Configure your desired color of the input box for password by entering the hexadecimal HTML color code manually or through the color picker.
-Input Text Color Configure your desired color of the input text for password by entering the hexadecimal HTML color code manually or through the color picker.
+Logo Size Adjust the logo size on the Portal Page.
+Logo Position Adjust the logo position on the Portal Page.
 Button Color Configure your desired background color for the button by entering the hexadecimal HTML color code manually or through the color picker.
 Button Text Color Configure your desired text color for the button by entering the hexadecimal HTML color code manually or through the color picker.
-Button Position Select the button position in the Portal page.
+Button Position Select the button position on the Portal Page.
+Button Text Enter the text for the button.
 Welcome Information Click the checkbox and enter text as the welcome information.
-And you can configure your desired text color for the welcome information by entering the hexadecimal HTML color code manually or through the color picker.
+You can specify the desired text font size and configure the text color by entering the hexadecimal HTML color code manually or through the color picker.
 Terms of Service Click the checkbox and enter text as the terms of service in the following box.
+Click Add Terms to enter the name and context of the terms which will appear after a client clicks the link in Terms of Service.
 Copyright Click the checkbox and enter text as the copyright in the following box.
+You can specify the desired text font size and configure the text color by entering the hexadecimal HTML color code manually or through the color picker.